mkualquiera/MyoAPIa/README.md

 # MyoAPIa
-An Orwellian Discord Bot that actively listens to your conversations and tells you how toxic you are.
+An Orwellian Discord Bot that you can ping and it will tell you how toxic your message is.
 Powered by Big Brother Google.